Standard library

 Something is missing, can I add it?

-Yes please!
+Yes, please!
 Catala is an open-source project; you can contribute to the standard library by filing a pull request updating the files in the stdlib directory.

 Module Integer

-declaration min content integer depends on
+declaration min

-x content integer,
+n1 content integer,

-y content integer
+n2 content integer

-declaration max content integer depends on
+declaration max

-x content integer,
+n1 content integer,

-y content integer
+n2 content integer

-## a value that never exceeds `max_value`.
+## Caps `n`, returning a value that never exceeds `max_value`.

-declaration ceiling content integer depends on
+declaration ceiling

-variable content integer,
+n content integer,

 max_value content integer

-declaration floor content integer depends on
+declaration floor

-variable content integer,
+n content integer,

 min_value content integer